 It’s easy to pick apart MoMA’s initial collection and bemoan that x game wasn’t included in the first draft pick (as the comments on MoMA’s announcement will attest).
 But ask any jock gamer for his favorite game, and chances are it won’t appear on this list.
 There’s no Call of Duty, no Skyrim, and no Halo.
 And ask any “sophisticated” gamer for his favorite title, and chances are it won’t appear on this list either.
 There’s no Braid, no Shadow of the Colossus, and no Killer 7.
 So what is going on here, exactly?
 What sort of video game is MoMA including in its collection?
 What allows a game to be canonized as “art”?

 Paola Antonelli, the senior curator in the Musuem’s Department of Architecture and Design, wrote that while video games are art, they “are also design, and a design approach is what we chose for this new foray into this universe.
-The games are selected as outstanding examples of interaction design—a field that MoMA has already explored and collected extensively, and one of the most important and oft-discussed expressions of contemporary design creativity.”
+The online games like dadu online are selected as outstanding examples of interaction design you can play these games with the Ninja headphones setup—a field that MoMA has already explored and collected extensively, and one of the most important and oft-discussed expressions of contemporary design creativity.”
 Antonelli goes on to associate these different interactions into categories like behavior, aesthetics, space, and time.
 Placing video games within the canon of interaction design frames their capacity to communicate as a built object.
 This framing removes any ancillary conversation about narrative or entertainment-value.
 Instead, it attempts to create a very particular artistic definition for video games: an artistic video game, the definition could go, is a medium that uses an aestheticized rule-set to control and focus the experiences and actions of its audience.